Furnace Repair Checklist

 - Take out the filter and tilt it toward the light.
 If you can’t see light through it, replace it.

 - Install the new filter with the arrow motioning toward the heater to prevent damage.

 Flat filters should be replaced monthly, while pleated filters should last about three months.
-You can also buy a washable filter that will work for about 10 years.
 If you have children or pets, you could have to put in a new filter sooner.